- Saving Princess Toadstool for the very first time in the original Super Mario Bros..

 - In Toadstool Tour, Luigi gets shocked and admittedly starts crying before calling himself a loser.
 World Tour has him break down in a flat-out Corner of Woe (with Boos ambushing him if he gets a double bogey or worse).

 - In Toadstool Tour Bowser Jr. starts throwing an epic temper tantrum, kicking his legs and screaming inconsolably.
+The sound is also used in Mario Kart Double Dash when he gets 4th or lower.
 World Tour instead has him try to attack the camera with his Magic Paintbrush, only to fall on his hands and knees.

 - Waluigi breaks down quite dramatically in Toadstool Tour, reaching skywards and letting out a Big "WHY?!" in agony.
 In World Tour, he swoons theatrically before a hole appears out of nowhere underneath him, causing him to fall into the abyss.